Summary

 • Universal salt iodization has helped to dramatically reduce iodine deficiency worldwide.

-• Still, to ensure the higher requirement is met, the American Thyroid Association recommends that women take a multivitamin containing 150 micrograms of iodine daily during preconception, pregnancy, and lactation.
+• Still, to ensure the higher requirement is met, the American Thyroid Association recommends that women take a multivitamin containing 150 micrograms of potassium iodide daily during preconception (ideally starting 3 months before a pregnancy), pregnancy, and lactation and advises all pregnant women to reach a daily intake of 250 micrograms of iodine — total combined from diet and supplements.

 DEFINITIONS